 Some real estate agencies in Colombia have been touting 8 to 10 percent (and even higher) annual returns for investment properties used for rentals including factoring in property appreciation.
 But keep in mind that property appreciation is in the local currency and doesn’t factor in the currency risk.

-The Colombian peso has been weak over the past two years.
-Due to this currency risk, many foreign investors who bought investment properties three or more years ago in Colombia likely have lost money in terms of U.S. dollars (USD).
+The Colombian peso has been weak over the past few years.
+Due to this currency risk, foreign investors who bought properties several years ago in Colombia may have lost money in terms of U.S. dollars (USD).
 This is even though properties may have appreciated in terms of Colombian pesos.

-The exchange rate may be favorable now as it has been in a higher range over the past two years than in the prior eight years.
+The exchange rate may be favorable now as it has been in a higher range over the past eight months than in the prior nine years.
 But exchange rates are very difficult to predict.
-What happens to the exchange rate if the global economy implodes due to a war?
-Or there is another financial crisis?
-Or what happens if Colombia elects a business unfriendly president next year?

 Most real estate agents in Colombia will require a fiador to rent an unfurnished apartment or house.
 A fiador is a cosigner who is a local property owner.
 Under Colombian regulations a real estate agent is responsible for collecting rent.